KMKfw/kmk_firmware/docs/peg_oled_display.md

 Almost everything is the same We swap toDisplay to TXT and there are more items in the OledData Class, lets get into that.

-1. top left
+1. Top left
-2. top right
+2. Top right
-3. bottom left
+3. Bottom left
-4. bottom right
+4. Bottom right

 After that is the same as the previous example.
 Each one has two fields 0:the reaction type.
 1:what to display